liamjsm/knotel-docs/webapp/pages/docs/02.Booking-rooms-via-Google-Calendar/index.md

 <img src="./google-cal-sync-help-1.png" style="max-height:640px" />

-The popped up guide will help you subscribing to calendars of the conference rooms you’re interested in.In the popup, select a property and floors where the conference rooms located and press “Add” button.
+The popped up guide will help you subscribing to calendars of the conference rooms you’re interested in.
+In the popup, select a property and floors where the conference rooms located and press “Add” button.

 <img src="./google-cal-sync-help-2.png" style="max-height:640px" />